FAQGURU/FAQGURU/topics/en/git.md

 * https://stackoverflow.com/questions/2529971/what-is-the-head-in-git

 [[↑] Back to top](#Git)
 ### How to remove a file from git without removing it from your file system?
-(Expert)

 If you are not careful during a `git add`, you may end up adding files that you didn’t want to commit.
 However, `git rm` will remove it from both your staging area (index), as well as your file system (working tree), which may not be what you want.